digital-asset/docs.daml.com/docs/2.6.0/docs/daml/intro/5_Restrictions.rst

   :start-after: -- TRANSFER_TEST_BEGIN
   :end-before: -- TRANSFER_TEST_END

-Similarly, you can write a ``Redeem`` choice, which allows the ``owner`` to redeem an ``Iou`` during business hours on weekdays.
-The choice doesn't do anything other than archiving the ``SimpleIou``.
+Similarly, you can write a ``Redeem`` choice, which allows the ``owner`` to redeem an ``Iou`` *during business hours on weekdays*.
+The ``Redeem`` choice implementation below confirms that ``getTime`` returns a value that is during business hours on weekdays.
+If all those checks pass, the choice does not do anything other than archive the ``SimpleIou``.
 (This assumes that actual cash changes hands off-ledger:)

 .. literalinclude:: daml/daml-intro-5/daml/Restrictions.daml
   :language: daml
   :start-after: -- REDEEM_CHOICE_BEGIN
   :end-before: -- REDEEM_CHOICE_END

+In the above example, the time is taken apart into day of week and hour of day using standard library functions from ``DA.Date`` and ``DA.Time``.
+The hour of the day is checked to be in the range from 8 to 18.
+The day of week is checked to not be Saturday or Sunday.

+The following example shows how the ``Redeem`` choice is exercised in a script:

 .. literalinclude:: daml/daml-intro-5/daml/Restrictions.daml
   :language: daml
   :start-after: -- REDEEM_TEST_BEGIN
   :end-before: -- REDEEM_TEST_END

-There are quite a few new time-related functions from the ``DA.Time`` and ``DA.Date`` libraries here.
-Their names should be reasonably descriptive so how they work won't be covered here, but given that Daml assumes it is run in a distributed setting, we will still discuss time in Daml.

-There's also quite a lot going on inside the ``do`` block of the ``Redeem`` choice, with several uses of the ``<-`` operator. ``do`` blocks and ``<-`` deserve a proper explanation at this point.
+For the purposes of testing the ``Redeem`` choice, the above code sets and advances the ledger time with the ``setTime`` and ``passTime`` functions respectively.
+Exercising the choice should fail or should not fail depending on the day of week and the time of day.
+While that is straightforward, the issue of time on a Daml ledger is worthy of more discussion.

 Time on Daml Ledgers
 --------------------

-Each transaction on a Daml ledger has two timestamps called the *ledger time (LT)* and the *record time (RT)*.
-The ledger time is set by the participant, the record time is set by the ledger.
+Each transaction on a Daml ledger has two timestamps:  the *ledger time (LT)* and the *record time (RT)*.

+**Ledger time (LT)** is the time associated with a transaction in the ledger model, as determined by the participant.
+It is the time of a transaction from a business and application perspective.
+When you call ``getTime``, it is the LT that is returned.
+The LT is used when reasoning about related transactions and commits.
+The LT can be compared with other LTs to guarantee model consistency.
+For example, LTs are used to enforce that no transaction depends on a contract that does not exist.
+This is the requirement known as "causal monotonicity."

+**Record time (RT)** is the time assigned by the persistence layer.
+It represents the time that the transaction is “physically” recorded.
+For example, “The backing database ledger has assigned the timestamp of such-and-such time to this transaction.”
+The only purpose of the RT is to ensure that transactions are being recorded in a timely manner.

 Each Daml ledger has a policy on the allowed difference between LT and RT called the *skew*.
-The participant has to take a good guess at what the record time will be.
-If it's too far off, the transaction will be rejected.
+A consistent zero-skew is not feasible because this is a distributed system.
+If it is too far off, the transaction will be rejected.
+This is the requirement known as “bounded skew.”
+The RT is not relevant beyond this determination of skew.

-``getTime`` is an action that gets the LT from the ledger.
-In the above example, that time is taken apart into day of week and hour of day using standard library functions from ``DA.Date`` and ``DA.Time``.
-The hour of the day is checked to be in the range from 8 to 18.

-Consider the following example: Suppose that the ledger had a skew of 10 seconds.
-At 17:59:55, Alice submits a transaction to redeem an Iou.
-One second later, the transaction is assigned a LT of 17:59:56, but then takes 10 seconds to commit and is recorded on the ledger at 18:00:06.
-Even though it was committed after business hours, it would be a valid transaction and be committed successfully as ``getTime`` will return 17:59:56 so ``hrs == 17``.
-Since the RT is 18:00:06, ``LT - RT <= 10 seconds`` and the transaction won't be rejected.
+Returning to the theme of *business hours*, consider the following example: Suppose that the ledger had a skew of 10 seconds.
+At 17:59:55, just before the end of business hours, Alice submits a transaction to redeem an Iou.
+One second later, the transaction is assigned an LT of 17:59:56.
+However, there still may be a few seconds before the transaction is persisted to the underlying storage.
+For example, the transaction might be written in the underlying backing store at 18:00:06, *after business hours*.
+Because LT is within business hours and LT - RT <= 10 seconds, the transaction will not be rejected.

-Time therefore has to be considered slightly fuzzy in Daml, with the fuzziness depending on the skew parameter.

 For details, see :ref:`Background concepts - time <time>`.